 The frescoes are also important from a historical point of view since they show the earliest representation of the Tyrolean Knödel (a particular kind of dumpling), a major ingredient of Tyrolean cuisine.

-- PLACE Appiano sulla strada del vino/Eppan an der Weinstrasse
+- PLACE Appiano sulla Strada del Vino/Appiano on the Alto Adige Wine Road/Eppan an der Weinstrasse

 - PRESENT FUNCTION Visits allowed

 Presumably from mid-July to the beginning of November 2020